Dr. Asefi painting at the Asefi Art Gallery, Kabul

 A physician turned painter.
 A secret technique.
-And five years of deception that preserved a nation's visual memory.
+And three years of deception that preserved a nation's visual memory.

 Chapter I — The artist and the regime